barthy-koeln/scroll-snap-slider/README.md

 * CSS default styling for a `scroll-snap` slider without scrollbars
 * ES6 class to slightly enhance functionality
 * ES6 class plugins for `loop`, `autoplay`, and `draggable` features
+* TypeScript Typings

+## Restrictions

+This library only handles sliders on the X-axis.

 For more "fully-featured" implementations, go to: